Smoking, Drinking and Drug Use (SDD) Among Young People in England Survey: Information for schools

 A randomly selected, representative sample of schools across England has been chosen from a Department for Education list of all secondary and middle schools in the country.
 The aim is to survey class groups in these schools so that the survey gives an accurate picture of the behaviour of 11-16 year olds.

 How will the survey work?

 Ipsos MORI will send an experienced, trained Study Administrator to administer the questionnaires.
-The Study Administrator will: explain to pupils what the survey is about, explain how to fill in the questionnaire, ask for pupils’ consent, and collect the questionnaires at the end of the session.
-We would like three class groups to complete the 40-minute questionnaire booklet.
+They will explain to pupils what the survey is about and how to fill in the questionnaire and will collect the questionnaires at the end of the session.
+Alternatively, schools can choose to administer the survey themselves and we will send guidance and the materials by post to do this.
 Our Study Administrators will liaise with you and your staff to find the best time to do this whilst causing minimal disruption to the school day.